lazy-ocean/lazy-ocean/_bits/bits.md

 ---
-concert: "The Vaccines"
+concert: "Daria Zawiałow"
 movie: "The Holdovers"
-album: "Lahai by Sampha"
+album: "What Happened To The Beach? by Declan McKenna"
 book: "Trust by Hernan Diaz"
 podcast: "Syntax"
 ---